Are You a Nurse Practitioner, Physician Assistant, Registered Nurse or Physician Interested in CME Credits?

 Sexual Health for All Genders

-The biopsychosocial approach is essential for addressing sexual health concerns.
+When addressing sexual health concerns, the biopsychosocial approach is essential.
 It is crucial to consider the self, but it is also vital to consider partners on the journey.
-Biologically, we consider hormones, medications, pain, and the psychosocial aspect, which includes the intersection of society, culture and relationships.
-Let’s also consider men’s health, including testosterone decline, erectile dysfunction and Peyronie’s.
+Biologically, we consider hormones, medications, pain, and the psychosocial aspect, which includes the intersection of society, culture, and relationships.
+Let’s also consider men’s health, including testosterone decline, erectile dysfunction, and Peyronie’s.

 Hot Topics in Contraceptives: Advances, Challenges and Emerging Trends